kambleprathamesh/Algo-Root/README.md

 ### **3️⃣ Setup Environment Variables**
 Create a `.env` file in the root directory and add the following:

+NOTE: Make sure to update your .env file with your actual PostgreSQL connection URL:
+Replace username, password, and your_database with your actual credentials.
+If you're using a cloud database (e.g., Supabase, Render,Neon, etc), use the provided connection URL instead.
 ```env
 PORT=5000
 DATABASE_URL="postgresql://user:password@localhost:5432/taskdb"

 ```

 ### **4️⃣ Run Database Migrations**